MoityAnthony/SecureAuthHeticMoity/README.md

 Note: if you have start the project with the branch main and you want to go to the branch dev to use Docker, ```git stash``` your changes before/after ``` git checkout dev ```.

-checkout to the branch dev :
+Checkout to the branch dev :

 ``` git checkout dev ```